 Do you have any plans for providing tutorial guides for your recommended SDKs?

-No, our recommendation document includes links for SDKs tutorials or guides on how to use tools and techniques.
+No, our recommendation document includes links for AR SDKs tutorials or guides on how to use tools and techniques directly from the providers.

 Do we need any specific equipment/hardware for delivering and assessing the AR unit?